How is SEO Changing in 2026?

 A 15 Point SEO Strategy in 2026

-I’ve tried to distill the most important aspects of SEO into 15 points.
-Again to be clear; hopefully you are already doing most of these, and some are adding inspiration.
+I’ve tried to distill the most important aspects into 15 points.
+Again to be clear; hopefully you are already doing most of these, and some are adding inspiration for your strategies.

 1.Get Your Technical House in Order

 Strong SEO still starts with technical excellence.
 Ensure your site is crawlable, indexable, and fast.
 Your pages must render correctly for both Googlebot and users.
-AI crawlers cannot render JavaScript, so if your site is based on a JavaScript framework, ensure it is rendered server side.
+AI crawlers cannot render JavaScript, so if your site is built using a JavaScript framework, ensure it is rendered server side if you want a chance at being in AI training data.

 2. Content Depth and Expertise (E-E-A-T)

-Whilst you might feel E-E-A-T is old and boring, great content is of course absolutely essential.
+Whilst you might feel like we’ve been banging on about E-E-A-T for years, great content is of course still absolutely essential.
 Prioritise original insights, first‑hand data, professional perspectives, and in general just focus on being experts at what you do.
+It’s not just good for SEO, it’s good business.

 3. Strengthen Site Architecture and Internal Linking